pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

   - Removed configuration node `worker_mode` in `index_service` configuration
 - [Ecommerce] Moved method `getIdColumnType` from `MysqlConfigInterface` to `ConfigInterface`.
 Since it was and still is implemented in `AbstractConfig` this should not have any consequences.
+- [Ecommerce][PricingManager] Added two new interfaces `ProductActionInterface` and `CartActionInterface`.
+All actions need to implement either of it - otherwise they will not be considered anymore in price calculation.
 - [Web2Print]
    - Removed `PdfReactor8`, use `PdfReactor` instead.
    - Removed PDFreactor version selection in web2print settings, since most current PDFreactor client lib